 |Wisconsin||Need Wisconsin form|

-The following states do not have a general sales tax:
+The following states either do not have a general sales tax or do not allow sales tax exemption:

 |Alaska||May need to pay city or local government taxes|